Carter County Schools weighing learning options amid ‘slight’ COVID-19 spike in some schools

 “They go over that type of data with us; positivity cases, the number of tests conducted to see if we’re doing enough to look at valid numbers.
 Does it look like the spread is done in the community or is it just translated into the schools,” he said.

-Director of Carter County Schools, Tracy McAbee said while this up-tick is being described as “pretty low”, he says it’s too early to know if the cases are coming from within school doors or from the community.
+McAbee said while this uptick is being described as “pretty low”, he says it’s too early to know if the cases are coming from within school doors or from the community.

 “It looked like the data was tending to go in the direction of the community spread, and not necessarily an issue between the schools.
-Even though people at schools are showing up positive, it’s not necessarily that they caught it at school,” Director of Carter County Schools, Tracy McAbee said.
+Even though people at schools are showing up positive, it’s not necessarily that they caught it at school,” McAbee said.

-As of Monday, October 26, there are 11 staff and students in isolation and 79 staff and students in quarantine district wide.
+As of Monday, Oct.
+26, there were 11 staff and students in isolation and 79 staff and students in quarantine district-wide.

 If the district has to revert to virtual learning, officials are prepared.